 I made a resolution for 2013 that has set me free: I'm unsubscribing from all newsletters I have not signed up for and deleting group emails veiled as newsletters or press releases.
 (If I am cranky enough I'll mark them as spam.)

-Here’s the thing, I actually like newsletters.
-I think they’re a fantastic way of sharing information.
+I actually love newsletters.
+Newsletters are a fantastic way of sharing information.
 I have a folder in my inbox, and I read the ones I've subscribed to in the morning with my coffee.
-Small, pockets of info at my discretion.
-So convenient!
+Small pockets of info at my discretion.

 Here's something that happens to everyone I know, all of the time: receiving newsletters we never signed up for.